ShaanCoding/Tekh/PROGRAM-PLANNING.md

   - Top: shows top user

-Just a list of general commands from many discord bots:
+### Ease Of Life

+- invite command - type !invite to get an instant invite to the server

 - Say - "Repeats back to you what ever comes after say"

-- "Ignore me" - sends bot back to sleep

 - "Whose a good boy" - confirms bot is a good boy

-- "Move" - any sentence will trigger movement, such as username or "me", "myself", "everyone" or "lobby" and channel name such as "this channel", "my channel", "our channel" or "here" or "Channel name"
+- uwuify - owos a text, lets not add this

+- inspire - generates a random terrible inspirational quotue

+- Todo - add things to do list

+- Remind me - allows you to set a reminder and gives link (will give dm)

 - Award members

 - Dank memer bot

 - Bonfire style discord help menu, can see category ith emojis to scroll through pages of commands with it just editing itself

-* Commands - lists all commands
+- Commands - lists all commands

-* Donate - helps hosting and unlocks features
+- Donate - helps hosting and unlocks features

-* Remind me - allows you to set a reminder and gives link (will give dm)

 * Shards - returns info on shards

 * Stats - returns stats about bot

-* Todo - add things to do list

-* inspire - generates a random terrible inspirational quotue

-* Say - you tell bot hat to say

-* uwuify - owos a text, lets not add this